azhx/blagoblag/content/drafts/security-wants-2019.rst

 About 3 years ago I wrote about `five projects I thought were very important for advancing the state of computer security`_.
 Looking back at that old post, I was reasonably pleased to find that all are having real positive impacts and none turned out to be busts.
-So I wanted to take at writing down the things I want to see happen in 2019, in the hopes that the universe will provide a few of them.
+So I wanted to take a stab at writing down the things I want to see happen in 2019, in the hopes that the universe will provide a few of them.
 I've attempted to make each of these be something that could realistically be accomplished in a year, and I've tried to include some success criteria for each one.
 They are in no particular order.

 Rust breakthrough
 -----------------